 Apple is the most widely owned stock in the world, which means it is also the most widely analyzed.
 Every sell-side analyst has a model.
 Every financial media outlet has an opinion.
-Most of these analyses focus on the same things: iPhone unit forecasts, services growth trajectory, China exposure.
+Most of those takes focus on the same inputs: iPhone units, services growth, China exposure, and whatever the market did this week.

 The Moat: Stronger Than Most People Realize